 About half of people diagnosed with osteoarthritis (OA) have difficulties falling asleep or staying asleep throughout the night.
 As a matter of fact, studies show that individuals with hip and knee osteoarthritis have a higher chance of experiencing insomnia as well as daytime fatigue than those without OA.
 Sleeping through the symptoms can be a challenge but research shows that following proper sleep hygiene can help.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "How Sleep Quality Affects Osteoarthritis Symptoms" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How Sleep Quality Affects Osteoarthritis Symptoms" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.